 CDPH also recommends LTCFs ensure new or returning residents do not have acute respiratory illness and admit them only to unaffected units of the facility.
 A returning resident who was hospitalized with influenza and is clinically appropriate for discharge from the acute care setting is past the acute phase of illness but may still need to be on droplet precautions.

 LTCFs should consult with their local health department (LHD) to determine strategies for limiting new admissions during an influenza outbreak while maintaining capacity to safely care for other residents.
 The duration of limitations on new admissions should be determined on a case-by-case basis in consultation with the LHD.
 Considerations may include appropriate implementation of control measures including chemoprophylaxis of non-ill residents and the identification of no additional cases during active surveillance.
 Prolonged closures to all new admissions might not be necessary if transmission appears to be controlled and there are unaffected units available where newly admitted residents could be placed.

-Refer to the CDC guidelines and recommendations entitled "Interim Guidance for Influenza Outbreak Management in Long-Term Care Facilities," and CDPH "Recommendations for the Prevention and Control of Influenza – California Long-Term Care Facilities" (Revised October 2016).
+Refer to the CDC guidelines and recommendations entitled "Interim Guidance for Influenza Outbreak Management in Long-Term Care Facilities," and CDPH "Recommendations for the Prevention and Control of Influenza – California Long-Term Care Facilities" (PDF).

 Original signed by Jean Iacino